-Last week Cody and I enjoyed a much needed family beach trip in Emerald Isle, North Carolina.
-After lots of planning, which you can read about here, it was finally time to clock out, both physically and mentally, from work and run toward the waves.
+In late June Cody and I enjoyed a much needed family beach trip in Emerald Isle, North Carolina.
+After lots of planning, it was finally time to clock out, both physically and mentally, from work and run toward the waves.

 The commute to and from the Island was about 15 hours each way so we knew we would be splitting the drive into two days.
 Wednesday evening we drove about 5 hours, stayed overnight in Dayton, Ohio then resumed our drive at 6 A.M.
 Thursday morning.
 At around 5 P.M. we reached Emerald Isle and joined our families in a relaxing dinner and night of catching up on the front porch.